Ex-soldier who murdered 8-year-old girl he abducted from wedding jailed for life

 “I know the families will never accept my excuses, but I present them with the greatest sincerity,” he said, adding that he understood the “lengthy” period of introspection ahead of him which he said he has already started.

-Alain Jakubowicz, lawyer to Lelaindais, called his client's confession during the trial “a small ray of hope on the road to redemption,” and asked the court not to hand down a life sentence.
+Alain Jakubowicz, Lelandais’s lawyer, called his client’s confession during the trial “a small ray of hope on the road to redemption”, and asked the court not to hand down a life sentence.

 Lelandais was sentenced last year to 20 years in prison for the murder of Arthur Noyer, a hitchhiking soldier, after he left a gay dance club in April 20, four months before he murdered Maelys.

-He said he killed the girl after after he experienced a “hallucination” and saw Arthur’s image in her face.
+He said he killed the girl after he experienced a “hallucination” and saw Mr Noyer’s image in her face.

-The French public keenly followed the trial over the murder of Maelys.
-The young girl’s face, taken from a family photo her mother had clutched in court, became a staple on the nightly news.
+The French public had keenly followed the trial with Maelys’s face, taken from a family photo her mother clutched in court, becoming a staple on the nightly news.

 Additional reporting by AP